-In 2019-2020, 159 schools offered a civil engineering tech program of some type.
+In the 2020-2021 academic year, 160 schools offered some type of civil engineering technology/technician program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Other)||0||0|

 Is a Degree in Civil Engineering Technology Worth It?

 The median salary for a civil engineering tech grad is $54,670 per year.
 This is based on the weighted average of the most common careers associated with the major.